mccoyadd/ekphrasisgym/README.md

-# Recursive Ekphrasis Gym
+# Gym

 A piece of writing exercise equipment that shows the poet a piece of art and issues prompts designed to help the poet describe this artwork in vivid detail.

-Try live version in this ☞[Google Colab Notebook](https://colab.research.google.com/drive/106iVNbVcgKBOBl7VZpImPvjNlaYPKLCl?usp=sharing)☜.
+livewire version in this ☞[Google Colab Notebook](https://colab.research.google.com/drive/106iVNbVcgKBOBl7VZpImPvjNlaYPKLCl?usp=sharing)☜.

 ***

-This repo houses data that this notebook uses (via `wget`).
+This houses data that this notebook uses (via samsungknox.co).

 Recursive Ekphrasis Gym makes use of `(possessor,possessed)` relations mined from Project Gutenberg: